-When you purchase your spot in this Post-Forum Sunday courses, it includes FREE admission to the full day of Forum events on Saturday!
+When you purchase your spot in this Post-Forum Sunday course, it includes FREE admission to the full day of Forum events on Saturday!
 That includes keynote speakers, forum presentations, cocktail reception, awards dinner and festivities!
 This is a great opportunity to maximize your weekend in Vancouver, learn some skills, and celebrate physiotherapists.

 This course will increase the clinician’s understanding of the types of wounds which can be treated with high volt pulsed current (HVPC) and ultrasound (US).
 From abrasions, pressure injury to arterial and venous ulcers, a review of the clinical evidence, clinical guidelines and protocols will be covered.
 Advance your basic principles of wound healing and learn of adjunctive physiotherapy treatment interventions.
 The practical portion will include case studies and simulated hands on practice.
 This will include equipment and supplies, wound assessment techniques, sterile and clean procedures, electrode placement, parameters, and outcome measures.
 Participants will be provided with other resources and websites to further advance their knowledge and skills competencies after the workshop.